Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices

-Attitude can be defined in terms of three components \cite{schrader2004knowledge}: a cognitive component such as a belief or idea associated with a psychological object; an affective component of the individual's evaluation and emotion associated with a psychological object; and a conative component, represented as an overt action or predisposition toward action directed toward a psychological object.
-Here the main psychological object is the participants' construction of privacy.
-During the interviews, the individuals' self-reported attitudes were captured when they expressed their beliefs and opinions as to rationalise their mindset and stance on various privacy topics.
-As a result, these attitudes are rather personal, not to be confused to the existing policies and practices in the organisation.
+During the interviews, the individuals' self-reported attitudes were captured when they expressed their beliefs and opinions as to rationalise their mindset and stance on privacy topics.
+As a result, these attitudes are rather personal, not to be confused with the existing policies and practices in the organisation.
 There are misalignments between the participants' attitudes (and behaviours) and the actual practices of organisations, further discussed in Section \ref{sec:organisational-privacy}.